stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 ## More About This Tooling

-The tooling is a [Copier](https://copier.readthedocs.io/en/stable/) template that provides a directory structure and a [Task](https://taskfile.dev) file.
+The tooling is a [Copier](https://copier.readthedocs.io/en/stable/) template that provides a directory structure and files for [Task](https://taskfile.dev).
 The file defines tasks that generate and run commands.
 Copier to enable you to create new projects that include the tooling, add the files and directories to any existing project and also synchronize them with newer [versions](https://github.com/stuartellis/tf-tasks/releases) as needed.
 [Terraform](https://www.terraform.io/) and [OpenTofu](https://opentofu.org/) accept the same commands and have the same behavior, so the same tooling can support both of them with minimal effort.

+The tasks provide an opinionated configuration for Terraform and OpenTofu, which is described in this article.
+This configuration enables projects to use built-in features of these tools to support:

+- Multiple TF components ([root modules](https://opentofu.org/docs/language/modules/)) in the same code repository, as self-contained [stacks](#stacks)
+- Multiple instances of the same TF component with different configurations
+- Temporary instances of a TF component for testing or development with [workspaces](https://opentofu.org/docs/language/state/workspaces/).

-The combination of Task and Copier means that we do not need to use a programming language like Python or Go.
+The combination of Task and Copier means that we do not need to maintain a script or an application.
 It also avoids dependencies on particular versions of Terraform or OpenTofu.
 The tooling:

 - Runs on any UNIX-based system, including CI/CD environments
 - Works with any version of Terraform or OpenTofu that you provide